vergilcw/sporttracks-csv-import/SportTracksCsvImporter/SportTracksCsvImporter/Readme.txt

 3) Installation

-Required SportTracks version: 2.0 build 2.0.3088, released June 15, 2008 or later.
-Be sure to save the file with the exension ".st2plugin", the internet browser might suggest downloading it as a ".zip" file.

 3.1) First time installation of the WB CSV Importer Plugin:
 - Click on the download link
-- Download "WB_Csv_Importer_v1.0.7.st2plugin" to your harddisk
+- Download the st3plugin file to your harddisk
 - Close SportTracks.
-- Doubleclick "WB_Csv_Importer_v1.0.7.st2plugin", SportTracks will install the plugin
+- Doubleclick the st3plugin file, SportTracks will install the plugin
 - Launch SportTracks.
 - The "WB CSV Importer" will be listed as one of the installed plugins (Settings -> Plugins).